Asli-hann/cs313413f24p2/ReadMe.txt

 if the goal is to Add/Remove elements from a list, it is better to use LinkedList.
 If the size of the list is fixed and below 100, it doesn't matter much which one to use, but as the size increases, it significantly affects performance.
-Therefore depending on the operation being performed, the type of the list should be chosen accordingly.
+Therefor depending on the operation being performed, the type of the list should be chosen accordingly.

 2. To refactor the code, two helper methods (dryAccess and dryAddRemove) were added